apache/doris/docs/en/extending-doris/odbc-of-doris.md

 );
 ```

-The following parameters are accepted by ODBC external table:：
+The following parameters are accepted by ODBC external table:

 Parameter | Description
 ---|---